Muhammad-Mohsen/vsc-minimalist-git/README.md

 - Fixed `commit --amend` command without any files.

 ## 0.10.5
-- Fixed a bug where `discard` wasn't working
+- Fixed a bug where `discard` wasn't working.

 ## 0.10.6
 - Fixed a bug where commit message tooltip wasn't HTML-encoded so it could break EVERYTHING!!